-There has been some controversy surrounding the implementation of the loot boxes and crates in a variety of games, with governments getting involved.
-Many have likened them to gambling, which I have to agree with, but whatever your thoughts on the topics you can not deny the fact why developers implement them.
-Money.
+There has been some controversy surrounding the implementation of the loot boxes and crates in a variety of games, with Governments worldwide getting involved.
+Many have likened them to gambling, which I have to agree with, but whatever your thoughts on the topic you can not deny the fact why developers implement them.
+They’re big moneymakers.

 Rocket League Crates

 Who doesn’t like hitting a big ‘ole ball around with a small car?
 Rocket League has only increased in popularity since its release and rightly so, it’s a great game to play alone or with friends.
-The game has even successfully dipped its toes into the eSports space with plenty of eager gamers ready to show off their off the wall skills.
+The game has even successfully dipped its toes into the eSports space with plenty of eager gamers ready to show off their air skills (of which I’m seriously lacking).

 In the beginning, Rocket League provided players with a variety of free toppers, flags, and wheels which allowed them to create a car based on their personality.
 It was not long before the team at Psyonix brought in crates.
 Whilst crates can be earned through online play, they can not be opened unless the player has purchased a key.